 The program Sonar from Cakewalk is unique in many ways.
-Sonar uses the so called WDM Kernel Streaming, bypassing the WDM mixer, thus achieves a similar performance as ASIO (see below).
+Sonar uses the so called WDM Kernel Streaming, bypassing the WDM mixer, thus achieves a similar performance to ASIO.

-Because of the driver's multichannel streaming ability Sonar not only finds the stereo device mentioned above, but also the 8-channel interleaved devices, and adds the channel number at the end:
+Because of the driver's multichannel streaming ability (option Interleaved, see chapter 12.4), Sonar not only finds the stereo device mentioned above, but also the 8-channel interleaved devices, and adds the channel number at the end:

-Fireface Analog (1+2) 1/2 is the first stereo device

-Fireface Analog (1+2) 3/4 are the channels 3/4 of the first 8-channel interleaved device.
+RayDAT ADAT (1+2) is the first stereo device RayDAT ADAT (3+4) is the next stereo device RayDAT ADAT (1+2) 3/4 are the channels 3/4 of the first 8-channel interleaved device.